Internal Service Level Agreement

 - Sign and review.
 Once the terms of the SLA are agreed upon, the SLA should be signed by the parties involved and then reviewed and revised (if necessary) at least once a year.
 This review process should occur because of technology’s rapid pace of advancement, which in fact can cause an industry’s expected response time to change on a monthly basis.
 Thus, an SLA should be frequently updated to prevent it from becoming obsolete.

 Making the effort to set up an internal SLA will help clarify expectations amongst internal departments and increase efficiency.
 If you need further help understanding internal service level agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.